What’s in the Sky Tonight?

-Here is a list of things you should be able to see in Fall with just ordinary binoculars (7 x 35).
+Here is a list of things you should be able to see in Summer with just ordinary binoculars (7 x 35).

 - Corona Borealis – Between Arcturus and Vega